trigger-corp/Forge-Documentation/source/partners/mixpanel-chrome-demo.rst

 	</script>

 All we've pretty much done here is create a button element inside the html.
-When the page loads it will run the code inside of the WebMynd wrapper, which simply adds a click listener to the button.
+When the page loads it will run the code inside of the Forge wrapper, which simply adds a click listener to the button.
 When the button is clicked the code inside the handler executes and uses Mixpanel API to track a "My Button Clicked" event

 Configuration file
 --------------------
 All that is left to do now is to plug in the pop-up page to display and configure Mixpanel.

-* Open up webmynd_configuration.json that was included in the package you :ref:`downloaded<chrome-mixpanel-download>` for this tutorial
+* Open up forge_configuration.json that was included in the package you :ref:`downloaded<chrome-mixpanel-download>` for this tutorial
 * Replace "your pop-up page relative url" with the relative url for the html page you've created ::

 	"browser_action": {